colinyjchung/jinnzhong/content/posts/20220816-four-thousand-weeks.md

 * Saying yes to everything and not cutting anything.
 That way, we _believe_ we can have it all.
 You don't have to say "no" to anything.
 No tough choices.
 * Procrastinating means we don't actually _do_ the thing we want to do... which prevents actual failure, getting stuck in the uncomfortable muck of learning, and never facing the uncertainty/chaos of the actual activity.
 * Distract ourselves with busyness.
 Shopping, ranking, collecting, and circling the project/craft/hobby... but never actually pushing forward to do it.
-It's easier to do, and easier to find time for.
+Busyness is easier to do, and easier to find time for.

+In other words, it's simply _easier_ to do these short-term, low-risk activities: saying yes to everything, procrastinating, and distracting busyness.
+They give us a hit of joy, making us feel invincible or safe (we don't upset anyone, we never face failure, and we get a fake sense of progress).
+Of course, the cost is never actually going after and acheiving the goals we _want_ to pursue.

-These are all avoidant strategies I've used in one way or another in business, new ventures, and projects I keep saying I want to do.
+These are all avoidant strategies I've used in one way or another in business, new ventures, and projects I keep saying I want to do... but don't do anything about.

 Burkeman goes on to dismantle each of these strategies.